 "He has not always been kind to you."

 She startled, but her gaze softened as she met his searching eyes.
 "No," she admitted.
-"But I have forgiven him for that.
+"But I've forgiven him for that.
 We didn't start off on the best of terms, is all.
 Now...I don't know what I'd do without him."

 Metalicana rumbled a laugh.
 "You are every bit as intriguing as Makarov made you out to be," he mused.
 "There are not many who would blindly put their trust in someone who has once broken it."